I feel so lucky being able to visit Austin for THE Paleo conference, working alongside passionate foodies, and visionary leaders whom I admire.

 Store in a glass jar in the fridge for a week.

 Buy a bottle of Fish Sauce if you haven't already.
-It lends a salty tangy dimension, like soy sauce and worchestershire combined, and is a healthy source of omega-3's.
+It lends a salty tangy dimension, like soy sauce and worchestershire combined, and it is full of healthy enzymes and antioxidants.
 The best brand is Red Boat Vietnamese Fish Sauce.

 By Marisa Moon